PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/292-progress-report-q3-2019-to-q1-2020.md

 As usual, weve updated our GameDB with hundreds of new changes containing added or removed gamefixes that can be enabled with Automatic Gamefixes.
-This should greatly improve and ease configurations for our users as they don\'t need to trouble themselves with searching and manually applying gamefixes and patches for the games that require them.
+This should greatly improve and ease configurations for our users as they don't need to trouble themselves with searching and manually applying gamefixes and patches for the games that require them.

 # True Crime: Streets of L.A. (patched)